pelias/documentation/add-search-to-a-map.md

     <script src="https://cdnjs.cloudflare.com/ajax/libs/leaflet/0.7.5/leaflet.js"></script>
     ```

-2. In the `<head>` section, immediately after the lines you added for Leaflet, add references to the geocoder's CSS and JavaScript files.
+2. In the `<head>` section, directly after the lines you added for Leaflet, add references to the geocoder's CSS and JavaScript files.
 These are also being linked to on a website.

     ```html
     <link rel="stylesheet" href="https://cdnjs.cloudflare.com/ajax/libs/leaflet-geocoder-mapzen/1.4.0/leaflet-geocoder-mapzen.css">